 Grapevine red blotch virus is known to infect only Vitis vinifera (grapevine).

-The three-cornered alfalfa treehopper, Spissistilus festinus (Hemiptera: Membracidae), was shown to be capable of both acquiring the virus from infected grapevines and transmitting the virus to grapevines in the laboratory (Bahder et al., 2016).
+The three-cornered alfalfa treehopper, Spissistilus festinus (Hemiptera: Membracidae), is capable of both acquiring the virus from infected grapevines and transmitting the virus to grapevines in the laboratory (Bahder et al., 2016).

 Support for preparation of the Online Report and Report Summaries has been provided by: